Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Data and methods

 \subsection{Influence of the AMV on spring soil moisture and creation of the Dry and Wet ensembles}

-To assess the influence of spring soil moisture on summer heat waves we use the outputs of the three experiments (AMV+/- and CTRL), for each model, to build two new ensembles, called Dry and Wet, corresponding to low and high spring soil moisture, respectively.
-To this aim, we first compute the average May soil moisture $\text{SM}_{\text{av}}$ for each year and each experiment over a domain covering Southern Europe.
-Following \cite{vautard_summertime_2007}, we choose the extent of the domain to be the rectangular box 35°N-46°N, 10°W-30°E. Secondly, to rigorously compare the influence of soil moisture with the one of the AMV we must avoid an indirect influence of the AMV through soil moisture.
-To verify the influence of the AMV on $\text{SM}_{\text{av}}$ in the models, we plot the cumulative density function (CDF) of $\text{SM}_{\text{av}}$ on the right panel of \cref{fig:AMV_pattern+mrso_CDF}.
+To assess the influence of spring soil moisture on summer heat waves, we use the outputs of the three experiments (AMV+/- and CTRL) for each model to build two new ensembles, called Dry and Wet, corresponding to low and high spring soil moisture, respectively.
+We use the monthly total soil moisture content (mrso), which is the only relevant variable available for all three models.
+First, we compute the average May soil moisture $\text{SM}_{\text{av}}$ for each year and each experiment over a domain covering Southern Europe.
+Following \cite{vautard_summertime_2007}, we choose the extent of the domain to be the rectangular box 35°N-46°N, 10°W-30°E. Then, we verify the influence of the AMV on $\text{SM}_{\text{av}}$ in the models by plotting the cumulative density function (CDF) of $\text{SM}_{\text{av}}$ for each experiment in \cref{fig:mrso_CDF}.
 The influence of a positive versus negative phase of the AMV on $\text{SM}_{\text{av}}$ is negligible in IPSL and CNRM ($-0.8$ and $+0.6$ kg.m$^{-2}$ respectively, to be compared to standard deviations of 19.8 and 11.8 kg.m$^{-2}$) and relatively small in EC-Earth ($-10.5$ kg.m$^{-2}$ for a standard deviation of 34.4 kg.m$^{-2}$).
-To ensure that there is no indirect influence of the AMV at all, we constrain the number of years coming from the AMV+ and AMV- ensembles to be equal in the Dry and Wet ensembles.\footnote{This constraint also enables us to deal with the imbalanced size of the AMV+/- ensembles of the CNRM model.
-Indeed , 120 years of soil moisture outputs are missing for the AMV- experiment with this model.}